How to create more peace for your dog and yourself — without force, blame, or constant stress

 even if you’ve already tried training, behaviour work, or managing everything — and nothing has fully worked

-Maybe you adopted a rescue and knew it wouldn’t be easy —
+Maybe you adopted a rescue and knew it might take time.

 • You’re constantly thinking about your dog